ujtk6014/WolveZ_CANSAT2020/README.md

 ## Our Mission
 ### Human Following Robot
+For the purpose of simplification of autonomous human tracking, we assume that the target human wears **red T-shirts** and we utilize red-object-traking technique.
 ### Mission Sequence
 Here is our Mission Sequence.
 After the landing, the rover starts searching for human by using ultrasonic sensor.
-Once it detects human, it activate the camera and start to follow the target human.
+Once it detects human, it activates the camera and start to follow the target human.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/57528969/96898453-b0609100-14ca-11eb-8ec9-45d6982e07f1.png" width="80%" title="Mission Sequence">